 (Sapphire jewellery is highly in demand)

 Rubies and sapphires a 9 on the Mohs scale of hardness of 1 to 10, only diamond is harder with a score of 10.
 This gives the cutter plenty of options to work with but cushion, oval and round tend to be the most popular cuts because they optimise the light reflecting characteristics to greatest effect, minimising ‘extinctions’ or dark patches within the stone.
 In fact, to the trained eye, the quality of the cut is an indicator as to quality of the stone, as sellers tend to put more effort into cutting the finer stones they know will fetch a higher premium.
 Good proportions and symmetry are important and it should not have any hard edges.
 A well cut stone will possess a desirable lustre, which in rubies is known as “bright vitreous.”
 Treatments and enhancements are common practice with coloured gems so it is important to buy a certified stone.
 The vast majority have received some form of treatment, mainly heat treatment in the case of rubies and sapphires and oiling or filling with emeralds but they can also include dyeing, irradiation and diffusion.
-Diffusion treatments can be detected by immersing the stone in water, whereupon the colour will fade towards the centre.
+Lattice diffused sapphires can be any colour and not always detectable, sometimes can be detected by immersing the stone in water and observe it under microscope.
+In some cases the colour penetration is shallow and it is likely to see colour concentrate along the facet junctions and girdle edges.
+Or in others, it goes all the way into the stone.
 The presence of joining lines in a ruby could also indicate a ‘composite’ stone, whereby a natural ruby has been combined with synthetic material to increase its size and colour.
 Whilst it is possible to detect most treatments and enhancements it is recommended that buyers seek the advice of professionals when purchasing coloured gemstones.